 Addison’s disease is normally diagnosed through a combination of a physical examination, including a blood pressure test to check for low blood pressure, and tests (blood, urine or saliva) to measure levels of adrenal and pituitary hormones.
 Tests for cortisol, ACTH, aldosterone, DHEA, may all be used to make a diagnosis while tests for sodium, potassium and glucose can help to distinguish between primary and secondary adrenal insufficiency.
 For confirmation, a synacthen stimulation test is performed.
 Synacthen is a synthetic form of ACTH and should stimulate the adrenal glands to make cortisol.
 If, after an injection of synacthen adrenal hormones remain low, then adrenal insufficiency is confirmed.
 An adrenal antibody test can confirm whether an autoimmune disorder is causing the adrenal glands to fail.

 Addison’s disease or primary adrenal insufficiency is normally treated by replacing the adrenal hormones that are missing.
 Hydrocortisone is a synthetic hormone which is used to replace the glucocorticoid, cortisol.
 If aldosterone is also affected then a replacement mineralocorticoid (fludrocortisone) is prescribed alongside a recommendation to increase salt in the diet if needed.

-Adrenal Fatigue – Fact or Fiction?
+Adrenal Fatigue – Q&A